Classic ASP Generate PDF from HTML

 How Does IronPDF Work with Classic ASP?

 IronPDF operates as a .NET library that exposes its functionality through COM interop, making it accessible to Classic ASP sites running VBScript.
-Unlike traditional Classic ASP PDF solutions that rely on outdated rendering engines (including Internet Explorer components) or limited HTML page support, IronPDF uses a Chromium-based engine that accurately renders modern HTML5, CSS styles, and JavaScript content when converting HTML to PDF directly.
+Unlike traditional Classic ASP PDF solutions that rely on outdated rendering engines or limited HTML page support, IronPDF uses a Chromium-based engine that accurately renders modern HTML5, CSS styles, and JavaScript content when converting HTML to PDF directly.
+The rendering engine ensures pixel-perfect accuracy comparable to modern browsers.
+This modern approach supports async processing, multithreading, and performance optimization for high-volume PDF generation tasks.

-The COM InterOp approach means your Classic ASP application calls IronPDF through the Windows COM interface.
+The COM interop approach means your Classic ASP application calls IronPDF through the Windows COM interface.
 The .NET Framework handles the heavy lifting of HTML document rendering and PDF file generation, while your VBScript code maintains simple, straightforward syntax.
-This architecture provides Classic ASP applications with enterprise-grade PDF conversion capabilities, eliminating the need for a complete application rewrite or complex .NET project integration.
+This architecture provides Classic ASP applications with professional PDF conversion capabilities, eliminating the need for complete application rewrites or complex .NET project integration.
+The native vs remote engine options give you flexibility in deployment, whether running on Windows servers or in cloud environments.
+The library supports custom paper sizes, page orientation, headers and footers, and advanced rendering options for professional document generation.

 How to Set Up IronPDF for Classic ASP?